Spaghetti Squash Lasagna:

 I am a big fan of Fall for many reasons.
 The clothes, plaids, and sweaters, and cute boots, and even cuter jackets.
 But really, my favorite part of Fall is the food.

 Slow cookers, soups, squash, and all those tasty fall flavors.
 I just can’t get enough.
-Which is why when I saw Spaghetti Squash at my local Save-A-Lot I knew I had to share this amazing Fall recipe with you guys.
+Which is why when I saw Spaghetti Squash at my local store I knew I had to share this amazing Fall recipe with you guys.

 I love spaghetti squash.
 It is a delicious food, but it is also fun.
 When you cook it, you can pull the fibers out to make squash noodles.
 It resembles spaghetti.
 And, it tastes great!
 I have used it several times and in several ways, but this Spaghetti Squash Lasagna is my favorite.
 Hands down, the best way to cook spaghetti squash ever.

 When you stuff it with all the yummy things, like sausage, ricotta, and marinara, it just gets even more amazing.
-I got everything I needed to make Spaghetti Squash Lasagna at Save-A-Lot.

 Tips for Cooking Spaghetti Squash Lasagna: